fraenki/puppet-opnsense/README.md

 NOTE: The providers are NOT aware of privilege inheritance, see _Limitations_ for details.

-###Manage packages

-You need to enable a helper class.
-This will install a command line tool to keep the provider simple:

-    class { 'opnsense': }

-Now you can use it like any other package provider:

-    package { 'iftop':
-      ensure => 'present',
-    }

-NOTE: Package names on OPNsense are case-sensitive.
-You need to write 'Cron' instead of 'cron' to install the package.

 ###Deleting resources

 This provider does NOT purge unmanaged resources.
 So you need to define a resource as 'absent' if you want it to be removed: